Fortuynism

-Fortuyn was harshly critical of Islam and Muslim immigration to the Netherlands and was opposed to multicultural policies of the Dutch government at the time.
-However, some political commentators noted that ethnic and racial sentiments did not play a part of Fortuyn's ideology and in comparison to other European national-populist politicians of the era, he held socially liberal stances on matters such as LGBT rights.
-Following his assassination in the run up to the 2002 Dutch general election, his party, the Pim Fortuyn List formed the second largest party in government after the election.
+Fortuyn was highly critical of Islam and Muslim immigration to the Netherlands and was opposed to multicultural policies of the Dutch government at the time.
+However, some political commentators noted that ethnic nationalism and racist sentiments did not play a part of Fortuyn's ideology and in comparison to other European national-populist politicians of the era, he held socially liberal stances on matters such as LGBT rights.
+Following his assassination in the run up to the 2002 Dutch general election, his party, the Pim Fortuyn List formed the second largest party in parliament and government after the election.
 Although the party would fade from relevance and eventually dissolve in 2008, Fortuyn is noted for influencing anti-immigrant parties and politicians in the Netherlands and elsewhere in Europe.

 History

-Fortuyn was assassinated in the run-up to the 2002 Dutch general election after which the Pim Fortun List saw a sudden rise in support before going into decline and disbanding itself in 2008.
+Fortuyn was assassinated in the run-up to the 2002 Dutch general election after which the Pim Fortuyn List saw a sudden rise in support before going into decline and disbanding itself in 2008.
 However, the ideology of Fortuynism has continued to have an impact upon Dutch politics.
 Following Fortuyn's death, conservative and right-wing politicians such as VVD Minister for Integration Rita Verdonk gained influence and tightened some of the Netherlands' immigration policies.
-There were also attempts to create new Fortuynist parties ahead of the 2006 general election, which included Eén NL founded by Marco Pastors and Party for the Netherlands formed by former LPF politician and minister Hilbrand Nawijn.
+There were also attempts to create new Fortuynist parties ahead of the 2006 general election, which included One NL founded by Marco Pastors and Party for the Netherlands formed by former LPF politician and minister Hilbrand Nawijn.
 These parties did not meet any success.
 However, other politicians such as Geert Wilders and his Party for Freedom gained traction and inherited many of Fortuyn's former supporters by focusing on some of the issues Fortuyn championed, such as stricter stances on integration and immigration.
 Newer political parties described as inheriting Fortuyn's influence have included Thierry Baudet's Forum for Democracy and JA21 founded by former LPF representative Joost Eerdmans.

 Outside of the Netherlands, Fortuyn also had an influence on Belgian politicians such as lawyer and Open VLD member Hugo Coveliers who incorporated Fortuynism into his VLOTT party and Jean-Marie Dedecker who founded Libertair, Direct, Democratisch.